 The dialogue series is currently a virtual format due to the Covid-19 pandemic.
 Each dialogue kicks off with introductory remarks delivered by the hosts.
-A joint panel discussion follows, in which experts from around the world set the scene by sharing their thoughts on the subject dialogue’s topic.
-Divided into sub-groups, participants move on to discuss possible solutions from research and practice during breakout sessions to develop policy recommendations.
+A joint panel discussion follows, in which experts from around the world set the scene by sharing their thoughts on the dialogue’s focus topic.
+In small groups, participants move on to discuss possible solutions from research and practice during breakout sessions to develop policy recommendations.
 The results from the breakout-sessions are brought back to the plenary and moulded into key points for action.

 The Berlin Institute provides technical and scientific advice for the policy dialogues on demographic diversity and dividends.
 It contributes expertise for the topics of each dialogue and drafts input papers for discussion.
 The results of the entire dialogue series will be summarised by the Berlin Institute and published in a best-practice guide in summer 2023.

 The #The4DSeries is a series of events jointly organized by the Federal Foreign Office (AA) and the Federal Ministry for Economic Cooperation and Development (BMZ) together with UNFPA and the AU to raise awareness of the relevance of demographic change.